Replenish

 Dates for next event to be confirmed

-Replenish is a beautiful exhibition of arts and ceramics for the spring featuring 5 local artists who will bring a wonderful collaboration to the Malthouse space: Zee Jones, Lesley Hook, Caroline Barnes, Hester Singlewood and Linda Bristow
+Replenish is a beautiful exhibition of arts, ceramics and jewellery for the Spring featuring 5 local artists who bring a wonderful collaboration to the Malthouse space: Zee Jones, Lesley Hook, Caroline Barnes, Hesta Singlewood and Alison Shelton-Brown.

 Zee Jones